Doubly Robust Criterion for Causal Inference

-such that the first term of \eqref{qicw} is naturally used as its naive estimator.
-Here, $w^{(h)}(\bm{z})$ is a limit of $w^{(h)}(\bm{z};\hat{\bm{\alpha}})$, and $w^{(h)}(\bm{z};\bm{\alpha})$ itself when the propensity score is known.
-This risk function can be regarded to be based on the Kullback-Leibler divergence of the true and estimated distributions in a population where the $k$-th treatment group is $d^{(k)}$ times larger than the actual.
+such that the first term of \eqref{qicw} is naturally used as its naive estimator, where $w^{(h)}(\bm{z})$ is the limit of $w^{(h)}(\bm{z};\hat{\bm{\alpha}})$.
+Although some may be willing to use its true value, $\sum_{k=1}^Hd^{(k)}\E(t^{(k)}\mid\bm{z})/\E(t^{(h)}\mid\bm{z})$, instead of the limit, here we consider the risk more matching to $\hat{\bm{\alpha}}$, which we are actually using.
+As we will see later, in fact, using the true value cannot provide a practical information criterion for doubly robust estimation.
+Note that when $\bm{\alpha}^*$ is known, we use $w^{(h)}(\bm{z};\bm{\alpha}^*)$ as $w^{(h)}(\bm{z})$.
+This risk function can be regarded to be based on the Kullback-Leibler divergence between the true and estimated distributions in a population where the $k$-th treatment group is $d^{(k)}$ times larger than it actually is.
 Also, as can be seen from \eqref{IPWEE2}, the estimation aims to minimize this risk function, and in that sense, it is a natural quantity.
-The first term in \eqref{qicw} is an evaluation of this risk function using the same data as those for the estimator, so it tends to be smaller than the true value.
+Since the first term in \eqref{qicw} is an evaluation of this risk function using the same data as those for the estimator, it tends to be smaller than the true value.
 Therefore, denoting the bias as